GNOME/orca/docs/user-extensions.md

 This feature is early and experimental.
 The following are still pending:

 - Custom extension-provided preferences dialogs.
+- User-extension-provided localized strings.
 - Informational text boxes in generated extension preferences dialogs.
-- Additional generated preference controls, such as radio-button groups, color buttons, file/path pickers, list rows, and dictionary rows.
+- Additional generated preference controls, such as radio-button groups, color buttons, file/path pickers, and structured dictionary editors.
 - Fixing bugs and improving the API based on user feedback.

 ## Overview